Phone: (605) 274-4815

 B.S., Chemistry, University of South Dakota

 Research in the Schulte Lab will focus on the synthesis and characterization of lanthanide-based metal-organic frameworks (Ln-MOFs) for use in bioimaging applications.
 Metal-organic frameworks (MOFs) are a class of hybrid organic/inorganic materials composed of metal ions or clusters bridged by coordinating organic ligands.
 Constructing MOFs with lanthanide ions (Ln3+) combines the luminescent properties of the Ln3+ and the porous, crystalline nature of MOFs.
 Compared to traditional organic fluorophores, Ln3+ offer several advantages as emitters for bioimaging such as narrow emission peaks, similar reactive chemistries for facile substitutions, and resistance to photobleaching or blinking.
-By nature of the MOF material, the large densities of Ln3+ emitters are organized periodically in close proximity to the ligands.
+By nature of the MOF material, the large densities of Ln3+ emitters are organized periodically adjacent to the ligands.
 This arrangement can enable the "antenna" effect where the chromophoric ligands sensitize the Ln3+ emission, overcoming the low quantum yields that plague direct sensitization of Ln3+.
 The simple and low-maintenance synthesis and impressive thermal and air stability of some Ln-MOFs make them attractive for cellular and biological imaging applications.